sisap-challenges/sisap-challenges.github.io/2026/index.md

 - For all tasks, gold standards are given as a matrix of object identifiers (indexing starts at 1).
 - In task 1, the gold standard contains self-references, i.e., each point is its own nearest neighbor.
 These self-references will be removed before recall computation.
 - For task 2 and task 3, all queries will be presented at once, and batch processing is explicitly encouraged.
+- For task 1, we measure the total time as
+  - the time needed to preprocess and load the data,
+  - the build time for the index (1 index allowed),
+  - and the time it took to generate the k-NN graph from the index (15 separate hyperparameters possible).
-- For task 1, we measure the total wall-clock time, while for task 2 and 3 only the search phase is measured.
+- For task 2 and 3 only the search phase time is measured.
+- Participants should provide these timings in the result file.
+We will audit the methodology and compare it to the measured wall-clock time of the container.

 Additional datasets: